Press releases

 The lion is another carnivore that has long been linked to power, courage, and bravery.
 Though popularly referred to as the ‘king of the jungle’, lions don’t live in the jungle at all—they mostly inhabit the savannahs, scrublands, grasslands, and open woodlands of sub-Saharan Africa.

-Some of the earliest paleolithic cave art researchers have found depict lions, such as those found in France that date back as far as 35,000 years ago.
+Some of the earliest known Palaeolithic cave art depicts lions, such as those found in France, that date back as far as 35,000 years ago.
 In Ancient Egypt, the deity Sekhmet was depicted as a lioness or with a lioness head.
 She was associated with the sun and the Nile River—and she became embodied by the famous sphinx, who was deemed the protector of the pharaohs.

 In ancient Mesopotamia, lions were similarly tied to leadership.
-In art and culture, Mesopotamians depicted the Asiatic lion, a population of lion that today is endangered—there are only about 650 Asiatic lions remaining, all of which inhabit India’s Gir National Park.
+In art and culture, the Mesopotamians depicted the Asiatic lion, a population of lions that today is endangered.
+As of 2025, there are only around 891 Asiatic lions remaining.
+This marks an increase in the population from recent years, but their numbers are still worryingly low.

 Throughout Europe, lions became symbols of bravery and were common features in architecture and sculpture—today, there are more lion sculptures in Europe than real lions in the wild.
-Sadly, wild lions face threats of poaching, habitat loss, human-wildlife conflict, and a decline in prey species.
+Sadly, wild lions are threatened by poaching, habitat loss, human-wildlife conflict, and a decline in prey species.
+They are listed as vulnerable to extinction and have a decreasing population.

-IFAW is working around the world to protect lions.
-We supported the training of volunteers who protect lions in Uganda and partnered with organisations to combat cross-border wildlife crime.
+IFAW works around the world to protect lions.
+We support the training of volunteers who protect lions in Uganda and partner with organisations to combat cross-border wildlife crime.
 We also worked to get the Big Cat Public Safety Act passed in the US, a historic step toward safeguarding captive big cats nationwide.
 This measure prohibits the private ownership of tigers, lions, leopards, and other big cats as ‘pets’ while also restricting dangerous contact between members of the public and these apex predators.
 Notably, we have also supported the evacuation of captive lions from the war in Ukraine.

 Since ancient times, humans have been mystified by these wide-eyed birds of prey.
 One common association for owls is with wisdom, which dates back to Ancient Greece, when the owl was the symbol of Athena, the goddess of wisdom.